carbon-io/atom/docs/index.rst

 Regardless of whether you specify ``property`` on any commands or options, the top-level object will contain a ``parsedCmdargs`` property whose value will contain the fully parsed command line.
-Note that this will also be passed to your ``_main`` method should you decide to define one.
+Note that this will also be passed to your ``_main`` method.

-Main
+_main
-^^^^
+*****

 There are two ways to define your program's entry point.
-If you do not utilize commands, then the recommended method is simply to define ``_main`` to be a function that will take the parsed command line as an argument.
+If you do not utilize sub-commands, then the recommended method is simply to define ``_main`` to be a function that will take the parsed command line as an argument.

-If commands are present, and it makes sense to have a separate handler associated with each command, you can instead define ``_main`` to be an object where the property names correspond to the command names defined in ``cmdargs``.
+If sub-commands are present, and it makes sense to have a separate handler associated with each sub-command, you can instead define ``_main`` to be an object where the property names correspond to the sub-command names defined in ``cmdargs``.
 Atom will then jump to the appropriate handler based on the command specified.
 If no command is specified (and ``default`` was not specified on any command in ``cmdargs``), Atom will jump to the